-While broad, global commitments to reduce and eliminate tariffs and provide industrial market access would be welcome, they are also unlikely at this stage.
-Targeted efforts, however, can bear fruit: for example, the Administration's focus on bilateral trade agreement negotiations.

-In addition, NEMA remains an advocate for focused tariff elimination initiatives among willing countries under WTO auspices, including the Information Technology Agreement (as expanded in 2016) and negotiations on an Environmental Goods Agreement (EGA).
+While broad, global industrial market access commitments to reduce and eliminate tariffs would be welcome, they are also unlikely.
+Targeted efforts, however, can bear fruit.
+NEMA remains a supporter of focused tariff elimination initiatives among willing countries under WTO auspices, including the Information Technology Agreement (as expanded in 2016) and negotiations on an Environmental Goods Agreement (EGA).